FrancisLangit/bolan/README.md

 **WilliWonka91**

-- Allow the player to restart the program's gameplay from the gameover gamestate using either the RETURN or R keys.
+- Restart the program's gameplay from the gameover gamestate using either the RETURN or R keys.
 - Added support for Pterodactyls.

 ## License